ngsiolei/macau-map-data/streets/README.md

 # Streets

-Each street file in `geojson` directory is named by its id, see [index.csv](./index.csv] for the mapping of id and street name.
+Each street file in `geojson` directory is named by its id.
+The mapping of id and street name can be found in [index.csv](./index.csv).